xavierpuigf/virtualhome/README.md

 ## What is New

-The new version of VirtualHome (VH-Infinity) is out!
+VirtualHome 2.4 is out!
 Here are the latest updates:

 * Added Procedural Generation Capabilities to allow agents to explore a infinite possibility of unique environments!
 * We added more custom designed environments!